Salimullah Khan: Political views

 In his book Behat Biplab, Salimullah Khan analyzed the strategic and political aspects of the liberation war of Bangladesh.
 In Khan's view, the three fundamental principles of the liberation war of Bangladesh are equality, human dignity, and social justice.

 During the Shahbagh Movement in Dhaka, Khan came forward in strong support of the war crime trial.
 He has intervened in recent debates on the number of martyrs in the Liberation War of Bangladesh.

 Khan advocates for an inclusive education system in Bangladesh.
 In April 2017, as the government of Bangladesh took the decision to recognize the Dawra degree of the Qawmi madrasa system, Khan hailed the decision as important for integration of Qawmi group into the national mainstream.
 He discussed how Islam was propagated in Bengal through the medium of Bengali language.

 Khan analyzes the issue of communalism and extremism from a historical perspective. and locates the origin of communalism in South Asia in the British colonial period.
-His analysis of communalism has also touched upon the Rohingya question, He denounced communal attacks and suggests that upholding social justice is critical to drive away communalism from the national arena.
-He defends equal right of all communities to observe respective religions.
-Proper education and guidance is critical to dissuade the young generation from going down the path of extremism.
+His analysis of communalism has also touched upon the Rohingya question.
+He denounced communal attacks and suggests that upholding social justice is critical to drive away communalism from the national arena.
+He defends the equal right of all communities to observe their respective religions, and believes that proper education and guidance is critical to dissuade the young generation from going down the path of extremism.